jcnimble/liri-node-app/README.md

      * The album that the song is from

    * If no song is provided, the program will default to "The Sign" by Ace of Base.
+The Spotify API is not very discerning.
+To achieve the default, a seperate function was created so only the song "The Sign" by Ace of Base was shown.
+Otherwise, it would have been a list of 20 songs with "The Sign" by Ace of Base as #4.

 3. `node liri.js movie-this <movie name here>`